 In 1677 a group of Huguenot families settled on what is now called Huguenot Street.
 Today, the street is considered the oldest continuously inhabited street in the country and features a visitor center, historic buildings, and many opportunities to learn about the history of the area.

-Another great opportunity to step back in time can be found at the Farmers’ Museum.
+The Farmers’ Museum presents another great way to step back in time.
 This living history museum focuses on teaching visitors about history by demonstrating farming practices and the activities of day-to-day life in the early 19th century.

 Be Awed at the Metropolitan Museum of Art

-Finally, we simply must mention the Metropolitan Museum of Art.
-This gorgeous art museum is definitely one of the best in the country.
+The Metropolitan Museum of Art is one of the best art museums in the country.
 While you’re there, make sure to check out the famous Met Cloisters.